messente/messente-api-csharp/docs/ContactsApi.md

 <a name="addcontacttogroup"></a>
 # **AddContactToGroup**
-> Object AddContactToGroup (string groupId, string phone)
+> EmptyObject AddContactToGroup (string groupId, string phone)

 Adds a contact to a group.